Bandwidth-Samples/voice-redirect-loop-js/README.md

 # Description
 This application loops indefinitely until an interruption is sent to end the call.

 On an inbound call the callId is saved to an active calls set and set to loop indefinitely.
 To view the list of active calls GET to the endpoint `/activeCalls` and the response will be a list of all active calls callIds.
-To stop a call POST to the `/interrupts` the following body:
+To stop a call POST to the `/interrupts` endpoint the following body:
 ```json
 {
   "callId": "<callId of call to end>"